mantidproject/documents/Design/VATES/VSI_PV431_Integration_Issues.md

 ### Possible Prioritization:

 General thoughts:
-* Issues 6 and 12 probably exist because we cannot select the correct element of the pipeline.
+* Issues (#binmd) and (#scale-then-cut) probably exist because we cannot select the correct element of the pipeline.
 Having the pipeline browser back might solve this.
 * Issues 2, 5 and 10 seem to be addressed in later versions of PV.
 * Issue 9 is something Anton can try to find out more about.
 * Issues 1 and 8 seem to be related and seem to be a fundamental issue with PV.
 So this is probably something that Utkarsh will be able to understand quickly.